rfinnie/2ping/README.md

 ## Installation

-Python 2.7 is recommended for 2ping.
+Python 3 version 3.4 (XXX verify) or higher is required for 2ping.
-Python 2.6 is also supported, with the following notes:

-  * The argparse module is also required.
-  * Monotonic clock support is not available on Unix platforms, instead falling back to `time.time()` (which will likely be using `gettimeofday()`).

 To install:

-    sudo python setup.py install
+    sudo python3 setup.py install

 ## Usage